Introduction

 What should I do if my utility installation costs exceed my budget?

-No—consider reassessing your plans, exploring alternative solutions, or negotiating with contractors to find a more affordable approach.
+Reassessing your plans, looking for alternative solutions, or negotiating with contractors can help you find a more budget-friendly option.